jammind/BLSpeechRecognition/README.md

 ***
 This plugin only support iOS 10 now
 ***
-Warning: You need to add "Speech Recognition Usage Description" in plist first
+Warning: You need to add "Privacy - Speech Recognition Usage Description" in plist first
 ***

 This plugin will return the result of speech recognition